M4gOo/KodeKloudEngineer/Cloud/Create and Connect to a MySQL Database using RDS.md

 Synchronous replication - data is written to the primary instance and synchronously replicates the data to an instance in a different AZ

 * Synchronous replication is the process of copying data over a storage area network, local area network or wide area network so there are multiple, current copies of the data.
-Synchronous is mainly used for failover (if the primary node fails and for high-end transactional applications ([ERP-software system for finance, HR, manufacturing, supply chain], [CRM - tracks complex and dynamic data, like what emails a contact has opened, what pages customers visited on your website, what customers bought in the webpage.])
+Synchronous is mainly used for failover and for high-end transactional applications ([ERP-software system for finance, HR, manufacturing, supply chain], [CRM - tracks complex and dynamic data, like what emails a contact has opened, what pages customers visited on your website, what customers bought in the webpage.])
-that need instant failover if the primary node fails

-Asynchronous replication - data is first written to primary storage and then to the replicas
+* Asynchronous replication - data is first written to primary storage and then to the replicas

 #